CALL FOR APPLICATIONS: Advanced Study Groups 2020 – 2021

 An ASG gathers a group of researchers from different disciplines around a common research problem.
-It is an opportunity to work together on a complex idea that is still at an early stage.
-The goal is to develop the group’s knowledge and potentially to result in a research application or research communication in various forms.
-The number of disciplines included is not fixed, but three or more faculties are usually involved.
-What is essential is that the ASG gathers the expertise required to successfully address the described interdisciplinary problem area.
+An ASG presents an opportunity to work together on a complex idea that is still at an early stage of development.
+The objective is for the group to develop knowledge to result in for example a research application or in research communication of various kinds.
+An accomplished rejection of an original idea can also be considered a successful result.

-The intention of the financial support is to continuously assist the group’s knowledge development; therefore, a maximum of 30 % of the funding can be used on a single occasion.
-As a general rule, contributions to conference travel or fieldwork.
-Of course, it is acceptable to use other external funding for these types of initiatives within the framework of an ASG.
+The purpose of the financial support is to continuously assist the group’s knowledge development; therefore, a maximum of 30 % of the funding can be used on a single occasion.
+As a general rule, contributions to conference travel or fieldwork is not granted, but it is of course possible to use other external funds for such activities, within the framework of an ASG.

-What a theme proposal should include
+What an ASG proposal should include

 - a description of a multidisciplinary research problem;